kojak/kojak/README.md

 ```

 The VirtualBox installation ships as a fixed configuration.
-For Libvirt you can customise the installtion but selecting the default options is generaly good enough.
+For Libvirt you can customise the installation but selecting the default option is generaly good enough.
 ```
 1. Default
 ```